ndikumanaisaie/Travel-companion/README.md

 ## Acknowledgments

 - Hat tip to anyone whose code was used
-- Microverse staff
+- Js mastery
-- Our families
+- My wife
 - etc

 ## 📝 License